UnconnectedBedna/shrink-backup/README.md

 ## Info

-Theoretically the script should work on any device with the main storage on `/dev/mmcblk0` and maximum 2 partitions (boot and root).
+Theoretically the script should work on any device with maximum 2 partitions (boot and root).<br>
-The script can handle maximum 2 partitions, if there are more the script will not work.
+The script can handle maximum 2 partitions, if there are more than that on root device the script will fail with an error.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

+Custom device part can be set with `-d /dev/xxx`.
+This function is untested simply because I lack good hardware for proper testing.
+[Feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) on functionality is highly apreciated!
+If `-d` is not selected, default device path is used: `/dev/mmcblk`

 ### Order of operations - image creation
 1. Reads the block sizes of the partitions